Office: 301 Griffin-Floyd Hall

 Comments on Zach Blaesi, "Grounding, Physicalism, and the Explanatory Gap," to be presented in January 2018 at the Eastern Division, American Philosophical Association.
 Savannah, GA.

-Comments on Fermin Fulda, "Three Grades of Naturalistic Involvement," to be presented in October 2017 at the Society for the Metaphysics of Science.
+¥ October 6, 2017.
+Conference of the Society for the Metaphysics of Science.
 New York, NY.

 Comments on Todd Ganson, "What are Sensory Powers?"

 ¥ January 7, 2017.
 Eastern Division, American Philosophical Association.
 Baltimore, MD.

 ¥ March 3, 2016.
 Central Division, American Philosophical Association.
 Chicago, Illinois.

 ¥ Invited talk for the Graduate Center at the City University of New York.
 New York, NY.
 September 30, 2015.

 ¥ September 18, 2015.
 Conference of the Society for the Metaphysics of Science.
 Newark, NJ.